bonnet-p/bonnet-p.github.io/docs/index.md

 Before Denmark, Philippe worked as software engineer at ECRC in Munich, Germany from 1993 to 1996, and at GIE Dyade in Grenoble, France, where he completed his PhD in 1999.
 He was then a postdoc and later research associate at Cornell University from 1999 to 2001.
-In this period, Philippe had the priviledge to work under the supervision of Stephane Bressan, Anthony Tomasic and Praveen Seshadri and to collaborate with Dennis Shasha.
+In this period, Philippe had the priviledge to work under the supervision of Stephane Bressan at ECRC, Anthony Tomasic at Dyade and Praveen Seshadri at Cornell and to collaborate with Dennis Shasha.

 Philippe is a trustee of the VLDB Endowment and currently chairs the ACM EIG on Reproducibility and Replicability.